weiqing-beijing/donkey_with_xbox_bluetooth_controller/README.md

 device_search_term: 'xbox'

-#Map the button event index to the button names
+#Map the button codes to the button names

 button_map: